ThMountainMan/Invoice_Tracking/README.md

 In order to visualize the Invoice Data, a HTML template has been added.

 - [x] Create a Invoice Template in HTML
+- [ ] Allow the selection of different Invoice Templates

 ### Deployment

-Currenty the Bottle server has to be started with the Python Enviroment.

-Possible Options :
+To deploy the server we can take advantage of several options.
+Here you find a selection of currently supported ways to deploy the Server.

+Available Options:
-- Docker Container
+- [x] Docker Container
-- PyInstaller
-- ...
+- [x] Python enviroment

 ## How to Use